vilkoos/practical_machine_learning/ML_with_rf.md

 - use library(doParallel) + registerDoParallel (cores=2),
 cores=3 or 4 would be better if your computer can handle it,
 installing more working memory will make a larger number of cores possible.
-- do not make the train data set larger than needed (small is beatifull).
+- do not make the train data set larger than needed (small is beautiful).
 - save the trained model and reuse it (do not train the model over and over again)
 - Buy a new computer with higher speed and 32 or 64 Gigs of RAM.
 - Hire for a few dollars time on an Amazon cloud computer (with lots of cores and even more RAM)